Good afternoon, ladies and gentlemen, and welcome to the podcast The Load Seaters for Tuesday, the 7th of October, 2025.

 No one thinks Nigel Farage is a socialist.

-Don't know why you're saying it, you absolute morons.
+Don't know why you're saying it.

 What are you doing?

-Is this the same James Cleverly that said pale stale?
+Is this the same James Cleverly that said pale, stale?

-Would you remember that?
+Wouldn't you remember that?

 Aren't you thrilled with immigration?